List of Southern California transit agencies: Beach Cities Transit

 Beach Cities Transit provides local bus service in the coastal cities of Redondo Beach, Hermosa Beach, Manhattan Beach, and El Segundo in Los Angeles County.

 Bellflower Bus

-Six days per week, local bus service is provided through Bellflower.
+Bellflower Bus provides local bus service through Bellflower five days per week.
 Two loops are contained in the system, each covering a different half of the city.
 The North route services the northern half of the city, primarily running along Bellflower Boulevard, Somerset Ave., and Rosecrans Ave.
 The South route provides service to the south end of the city, running along Lakewood Blvd., Artesia Blvd., and Woodruff Ave.
 Service is provided every half-hour between the hours of 7 A.M. and 5 P.M.

 Bell Gardens Trolley

 The city of Bell Gardens features one bus route, a clockwise city loop that runs Monday through Saturday.
 The service operates approximately once every 20 minutes until 5:30pm.

 Big Blue Bus

-Big Blue Bus runs 20 routes, primarily serves the city of Santa Monica and the greater westside region of Los Angeles County.
+Big Blue Bus runs 20 routes, and primarily serves the city of Santa Monica and the greater westside region of Los Angeles County.